 When Engagement level How What Exhibition period Development Applications (DAs) other than for complying development, designated development or for State Significant Development (SSD) Consult Ask for community views about options identified by Council.
-In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published 14 days Note: See relevant DCPs for specific details (some specify longer timeframes for certain types of development) DAs for designated development Consult Ask for community views about options identified by Council.
-In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published 28 days Note: See relevant DCP for specific details (some specify longer timeframes in certain parts of the LGA) Application for modification of development consent Consult Ask for community views about options identified by Council.
-In addition to minimum statutory provisions take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published Usually not less than 14 days unless the proposed modification is to correct anomalies or will have minimal environmental impact Note: See relevant DCPs for specific details
+In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published 14 days Note: Refer to Appendix 1 'Consolidated Notification Requirements' for specific details (some specify longer timeframes for certain types of development) DAs for designated development Consult Ask for community views about options identified by Council.
+In addition to minimum statutory provisions, take all reasonable steps to ensure stakeholders are advised of the opportunity to provide feedback Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published 28 days Note: Refer to Appendix 1 'Consolidated Notification Requirements' for specific details.
+Application for modification of development consent Consult Ask for community views about options identified by Council.
+In addition to minimum statutory provisions take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published Usually not less than 14 days unless the proposed modification is to correct anomalies or will have minimal environmental impact Note: Refer to Appendix 1 'Consolidated Notification Requirements' for specific details.